QuickLava/lavaSawndPortingUtility/README.md

 - Copy that file into your build's "/pf/sfx/" directory on your (virtual or non-virtual) SD Card.
 - Rename the edited moveset file from Step 6 appropriately, then copy it into your clone's folder in your build's "pf/fighter/" directory.

+# Answers to Anticipated Questions
+>Q: My character is completely silent in-game, what happened?

+A: This is almost certainly a Soundbank ID issue, make sure that you correctly entered your clone's Soundbank ID at every step of this guide.
+Be especially mindful about whether or not you're providing/looking at decimal or hexadecimal numbers at any given point.
+>Q: My character mostly works, but sometimes produces unexpected/incorrect sounds.

+A: This is likely because certain sounds in your source soundbank couldn't be properly mapped to a sound in your destination soundbank, causing every time your moveset calls that sound to instead call a default sound that *did* make it into the resulting bank.
+>Q: Can I edit soundbanks produced by this process after the fact?

+A: Absolutely!
+The banks produced by this program are normal .sawnd files; just import it into your "smashbros_sound.brsar" using SuperSawndz, then open the .brsar in BrawlCrate and edit as normal.
+>Q: One of the programs used for this process crashed or isn't working, what do I do?

+A: If it's one of my programs (usually prefixed by "lava"), you can always DM me on Discord (QuickLava#6688) or Twitter (@QuickLava) for help.
+If it's not one of mine, you can either ask around the various Brawl Modding discords, or I can still try to help (though I can't guarantee much in the way of solutions in that case).
+>Q: There's a missing step/there's an error/something is unclear in some part of this guide, how can I get it fixed?

+A: Same as the above, DM me and I'll get it sorted as quickly as possible.